Camping in Denali National Park – Happy seeing astonishing & majestic Mt Denali

 The season lasts 4 months – from Mid-May to Mid-September.
-From mid-September Denali roads and campgrounds are closed for the winter season.
-During winter it is also possible to visit Denali, but you need permits so check it please.
+From mid-September, Denali roads and campgrounds are closed for the winter season.
+During winter, visiting Denali is possible, but you need permits, so check it, please.

 What time of day is best?

-The best time for taking photos in Denali is morning for sunrise and afternoon for sunset.
-So it’s worth to stay for night in Denali.
-But if you are going by bus and have only one day – you have still many opportunities to take great shots of wildlife and landscapes.
-You can also check our recommendations in our 10 Days Alaska Itinerary for 2020.
+The best time for taking photos in Denali is the morning for sunrise and the afternoon for sunset.
+So it’s worth staying for a night in Denali.
+But if you are going by bus and have only one day – you still have many opportunities to take great shots of wildlife and landscapes.
+You can also check our recommendations in our 10 Days Alaska Itinerary for 2023.

-You have plenty opportunities.
-It depends how long you are going to stay in Denali and how the weather will be.
+You have plenty of opportunities.
+It depends on how long you are going to stay in Denali and how the weather will be.

-If you take only one-day bus trip take the longest one.
-Then you have chance to see some wild animals: bears, moose, caribou and even a wolf.
+If you take only a one-day bus trip, take the longest one.
+Then you can see some wild animals: bears, moose, caribou, and even a wolf.
 Wildlife can be seen just about anywhere in the park.
-The longer a bus trip you choose to take, the better your odds will be of seeing wildlife.
-Bus driver gives people time to take photos.
-They are also some longer stops during trip.
+The longer a bus trip you take, the better your odds of seeing wildlife.
+The bus driver gives people time to take photos.
+They are also some longer stops during the trip.

-Mount Denali dominates the landscape, so if a day is clear, you have a chance to take the picture.
+Mount Denali dominates the landscape, so you can take a picture if the day is clear.
 There are few viewpoints on the road where it is possible to see McKinley.
 A great view is at Stony Dome, located at mile 62.
-You can reach this point with the Eielson, Wonder Lake or Kantishna transit buses; or with the Kantishna Experience Tour.
+You can reach this point with the Eielson, Wonder Lake, or Kantishna transit buses; or with the Kantishna Experience Tour.
 One of the most iconic and photographed images of the mountain is from Reflection Pond, just beyond mile 85.
 Check our 10 days plan to see bus trip recommendations.
 You can see mountains of every size and shape.
-Fall colors are amazing, but also during summer views are breathtaking.
+Fall colors are amazing, but also, during summer, the views are breathtaking.

 What gear should you take?

-For landscape photography sometimes it is better to use wider lens.
+For landscape photography, sometimes it is better to use a wider lens.
 We had regular 24-70/2.8.
-Agnes used Nikon AF-S FX NIKKOR 24-70mm f/2.8E ED Vibration Reduction Zoom Lens and Chris used Canon EF 24-70mm f/2.8L II USM.
+Agnes used Nikon AF-S FX NIKKOR 24-70mm f/2.8E ED Vibration Reduction Zoom Lens, and Chris used Canon EF 24-70mm f/2.8L II USM.